Frequently Asked Questions (FAQ)

 Keeping in mind, we generally keep the hikes easy - usually less than a 300 foot climb (these are small dogs with little legs, remember!), but

-if you have any suggestions for a place we may enjoy in Connecticut or Western Massachusetts, feel free to drop me a line using the email
+if you have any suggestions for a place we may enjoy anywhere in the Northeast, feel free to drop me a line using the email

 link on the bottom of the home page.